TareqNewazShahriar/utility-bills/README.md

 <img src="Logo/horizontal.png" width=20%>
 </h1>

 An Android app to calculate and distribute monthly utility bills (electricity, gas, water) costs to the multiple owners of a building.
-There's an electricity sub-meter to consider accroding to unit tariff plan.
 And finally it sends the separated costs to the owners through SMS.

+There's an special case which is included in the app - if water pump, stairs lights etc comsumptions are attached to a owner's meter and there's a submeter to calculate those consumptions.
+User can input the consumed unit of that meter and the submeter.
+Those building consumption cost will be deduced from that owner's bill and will be distributed to all owners; which will be calculated accroding to the unit tariff plan of Dhaka, Bangladesh.
+If not needed leave those fields with a zero.

 <br/>